schlager-it-dienstleistungen/rewood/README.md

-# Welcome to Metronic - Responsive Bootstrap 4 and Angular 7 Admin Dashboard Template
+# Welcome to Metronic - Responsive Bootstrap 4 and Angular 8 Admin Dashboard Template

 - To get started please open the [Documentation page](//keenthemes.com/metronic/?page=docs).

-- To launch the default buildable package's demo templates you will need to install the build tools and compile the theme(initially the assets are not compiled) by referring to the documentation.

 - amChart discount code for Metronic users.
   Metronic users can exclusively use "keenthemes" promo code(without quotes, case insensitive) for 15% DISCOUNT for commercial license of amChart.